 Australia simply can’t be beaten for vast and varied natural wilderness areas.
 We so often live in our little urban bubbles and forget there’s a whole world of stunning landscapes and adventure right in our back yard.

-To name just a few wilderness holiday destinations in Australia, consider the wild and rugged Kimberley region, virtually the whole of Tasmania, tropical Daintree Rainforest, pretty Kangaroo Island, iconic Kakadu and breathtaking Kosciuszko National Park.
+To name just a few wilderness holiday destinations in Australia, consider the wild and rugged Kimberley region, virtually the whole of Tasmania, tropical Daintree Rainforest, pretty Kangaroo Island, iconic Kakadu National Park and breathtaking Kosciuszko National Park.
 There remain some uncharted areas of the Kimberley, which makes this a true wilderness region, best explored on an adventure boat cruise or a holiday package at El Questro Wilderness Park.

 Half of Tasmania is taken up with wilderness parks and reserves, with some beautiful walk trails and gorgeous little B&Bs around the coast.
 Serious fishing enthusiasts should go there for a fly fishing adventure.